 My countenance sustained him for a while; showing my youthful eyes to him, I led him with me toward the way of righteousness.
 As soon as I, upon the threshold of my second age, had changed my life, he took himself away from me and followed after another; when, from flesh to spirit, I had risen, and my goodness and my beauty had grown, I was less dear to him, less welcome: he turned his footsteps toward an untrue path; he followed counterfeits of goodness, which will never pay in full what they have promised.

 The crux of Beatrice’s rebuke here is very simple.
-She says, you turned away from me — you were seduced by the new — and you gave yourself to ”another”: “questi si tolse a me, e diessi altrui” (he took himself from me and gave himself to another [Purg.
-30.126].
+She accuses Dante of turning away from her and giving himself to “another”: “questi si tolse a me, e diessi altrui” (he took himself from me and gave himself to another [Purg.
+30.126]).
+Her accusation embraces both elements of St. Thomas’s two elements of sin: both aversion, the turning away from the changeless good, and conversion, the disordered turning toward a changeable good.

-Beatrice’s first rebuke at her first appearance is “questi si tolse a me, e diessi altrui”: he took himself from me and gave himself to another.
-Her last rebuke — no longer a rebuke but a reminder that a rebuke once occurred — is to let him know that his will was turned elsewhere: “colpa ne la tua voglia altrove attenta”.
+In her first appearance, in Purgatorio 30, Beatrice claims: “questi si tolse a me, e diessi altrui”: he took himself from me and gave himself to another.
+In Purgatorio 33, she will chide him for the fact that his will was once turned elsewhere: “colpa ne la tua voglia altrove attenta” (Purg.
+33.99).

-The Italian words altrui and altrove are both based in altro — other — and they are both function in the Earthly Paradise as synthetic and powerful indicators of the seduction of the new.
+The Italian words altrui and altrove are both based in altro — other — and they both function in the Earthly Paradise as synthetic and powerful indicators of the seduction of the new.
+From Purgatorio 30 to Purgatorio 33, from altrui to altrove, Dante always makes the same point: errancy — turning away from Beatrice — is wrong.
+Constancy to Beatrice is right.

 «Dante, perché Virgilio se ne vada, non pianger anco, non pianger ancora; ché pianger ti conven per altra spada.» (Purg.
 30.55-57)